-The Trust has received legal advice that it should be entitled to deduct the non-capital losses and claim ITCs and as such, the Trust remains of the opinion that all tax filings to date were filed correctly and that it will be successful in appealing such Reassessments.
+At the time the relevant transactions were completed, the Trust received legal advice that it should be entitled to deduct the non-capital losses and claim ITCs.
+Based on ongoing discussions with its legal counsel, the Trust remains of the opinion that all tax filings to date were filed correctly and that it will be successful in appealing such Reassessments.
 The Trust intends to continue to vigorously defend its tax filing position.
 In order to do that, the Trust was required to pay 50% of the reassessed amounts as a deposit to the Canada Revenue Agency.
-The Trust has paid a total of \$21.1 million (2020 - \$20.2 million) in deposits to the CRA relating to the Reassessments to date.
+The Trust has paid a total of \$21.2 million (2020 - \$20.2 million) in deposits to the CRA relating to the Reassessments to date.
+These deposits have been recorded on the statement of financial position.